Last Updated on

 Its keyword research tool, for instance, is quite handy at helping users organize their product descriptions.
 Strategically leveraging it will progressively boost your product’s ranking in Amazon’s search results.

 And while you’re at it, you might need a cheaper supplier to further position yourself competitively.
 Fortunately, AMZScout also comes with the ability to generate info about prospective suppliers.
 Reviewing and comparing the data will help you settle on the most suitable candidates.
+This is a great way to find ideal private label products as well.

 That aside, this software also scores some additional points off Jungle Scout when it comes to pricing.
 But only by a slight margin.
 After a 7-day free trial period, you’ll end up paying $29.99 per month for the Basic Plan, $39.99 for the Start Plan, or $59.99 for the Business Plan.